-Billing "No Shows"
+Billing "No shows"

-The Utah Medicaid Provider Manual outlines permissible billing of broken appointments: health.utah.gov/medicaid/pdfs/SECTION1.pdf
+The Utah Medicaid Behavioral Health Services Provider Manual outlines permissible billing of broken appointments.

 A broken appointment is not a service covered by Medicaid.
 Since the charge is not covered, any provider may bill a Medicaid patient when all of the below conditions are met: